 The free version of Octoparse doesn’t include IP address rotation like the paid versions do.
 So, if you’ll be using it, you’ll need to get proxies.

 Some might say it’s inconvenient not to include IP rotation; I say it’s a blessing in disguise.
 Now you can decide what proxies you want to use!
 Proxies are definitely just as important as the scraper itself, so make sure to pick reliable ones.

 In general, when choosing proxies for a scraping project, you’d want them to be rotating and residential to avoid any potential blocks.
 We’ve compiled a list of the best web scraping proxy providers to make your choice easier.

 Overall, Octoparse is a solid beginner-friendly web scraper.
 It has a decent free plan for smaller projects, but doesn’t shy away from making custom Enterprise solutions.

 Octoparse doesn’t limit the number of pages and allows you to build 10 scrapers in the free version, while offering neat task templates in the paid version.
 It has also impressed me with extensive video tutorials, which almost compensated for the customer service not having an online chat.
-The downsides here are definitely not having a Mac version (but fingers-crossed we get it soon!), limited result extraction formats, and an email-only customer service.
+The downsides here are limited result extraction formats and an email-only customer service.